Rolls-Royce Holdings: Testing

-Rolls-Royce's £90 million test bed 80 will be the largest of its kind, sized for engines of up to 140,000 lbf of thrust.

-Design started in 2017, construction began in 2018 and it should be commissioned by mid-2020.
+Rolls-Royce's £90 million Testbed 80 in Derby is the largest of its kind, sized for engines of up to 140,000 lbf of thrust.
+Design started in 2017, construction began in 2018 and it was officially opened in 2021.
 The 80,730 sqft facility is 426.5 ft long, has a 95 ft tall intake tower and a 123 ft tall exhaust stack.
 Built from 3,450 tons of steel and 27,000 m3 of concrete, it has a 49 by 49 ft tall and wide enclosed space and it can handle a 66 tons engine including its carrier.
+The company completed its first engine run on the new test bed in July 2024.

 X-ray imaging allows to visualize the position of seals and clearances in real time while an engine is running.
 While it was retrofitted on Rolls' test bed 57, test bed 80 is the first to be purpose-designed for industrial radiography.

-To protect from external X-ray like 30 cm (11.8 in.) of lead, double walls are up to 8.9 ft.
+To protect from external X-ray, 30 cm (11.8 in.) of lead, double walls are up to 8.9 ft.
 (2.7 m) thick (a 5.6-ft. interior wall and 3.3-ft. exterior wall) and provide acoustic insulation.
 Canadian prime contractor MDS Aero Support is responsible for design and management, test systems supply, engine adapters, support systems and data acquisition and control while construction is done by Buckingham Group Contracting.